Chattanooga Mother Of Two Dies In I-65 Crash In Nashville

 Investigators shut down traffic on the interstate for five hours during the busy rush hour commute as they analyzed the debris to try and piece together exactly what caused the crash.
 To to the severity of the impact, authorities could not determine if the driver was wearing her seatbelt but did rule out drugs and alcohol as a potential catalyst for the crash.

 Our thoughts and prayers go out to the children and their families.
-As a law firm which routinely represents the victims and families of auto accidents, the attorneys of Calhoun Law, PLC understand the impact these types of life-changing accidents can have on individuals.
+As a law firm which routinely represents the victims and families of auto accidents, the lawyers of Calhoun Law, PLC understand the impact these types of life-changing accidents can have on individuals.

 Nashville traffic problems